abertrand21/assignment2/README.md

 In this assignment, we will work on map reduce algorithm.
 We have a dataset of size 1.6 GB (compressed, and 12 GB when uncompressed), with the records of nearly 120 million records.
 Our goal is to use map-reduce algorithm to get the **count** of **number of flights** for each carrier.

+For simplicity, the code to make the dataset is already in the repository.
+I made it so that you can immediately start on map reduce section of the project.
+However, most of the data we are currently downloading is unneccessary.
+If you want to build your own dataset, you can do so.

 ## The Data
 The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.